ginstrom/paladin-novel/chapters/21_revelations-and-ripples.md

 "Greetings," said the elder of the two as Gond and his retinue entered.
 The man rose with a fluid motion that belied his thin frame.
 His smile was a carefully constructed artifice.
 "I am Brother Aldwin, and this is Brother Cassius.
 We represent the merchant guilds of Millhaven."

-"An honor you travel so far for," Gond said, his tone neutral as he took a seat.
+"An honor you have traveled so far to speak with us," Gond said, his tone neutral as he took a seat.
 He gestured for his companions.
 "Millhaven's guilds have not typically concerned themselves with settlements such as ours.
 What 'opportunities' bring you here now?"
 His gaze was direct, missing nothing of their subtle reactions.

 "Trade opportunities," Aldwin replied smoothly.
-"Your... liberation activities have disrupted certain supply chains.
+"Your… liberation activities have disrupted certain supply chains.
 We're here to discuss alternative arrangements that might benefit all parties."

-The air in the room seemed to thicken, carrying an acrid scent like burning copper.
+The air in the room seemed to thicken, carrying an acrid scent like burning weeds.
 Gond felt the divine power stirring uneasily in his chest, like a warning bell.
 There was something fundamentally wrong about these men, something that made his paladin senses recoil.

 "What kind of arrangements?"
 Elena asked.

 "Practical ones," Cassius spoke for the first time, his voice carrying an odd resonance.
 "The slave trade serves important economic functions.
-Perhaps we could find ways to... reform it rather than destroy it entirely."
+Perhaps we could find ways to… reform it rather than destroy it entirely."

 "Reform slavery?"
 Thorek's hand moved to his warhammer.
 "That's like reforming murder."